pomerium/pomerium/docs/enterprise/reference/config.md

 # Pomerium Console Environment Variables

-The keys listed below can be applied in Pomerium Console's `config.yaml` file, or appled as environment variables (in uppercase, replacing `-` with `_`).
+The keys listed below can be applied in Pomerium Console's `config.yaml` file, or applied as environment variables (in uppercase, replacing `-` with `_`).

 ## administrators